-Cornerstone Contact Centre is a not for profit Christian organisation in the heart of downtown Dandenong that works alongside those who are in need of a safe place to call home.
+Cornerstone Contact Centre is a not for profit Christian organisation in Dandenong that works alongside those who are in need of a safe place to call home.
 Through providing a place of hospitality, belonging and engagement Cornerstone helps people address issues such as family violence, drug addiction, homelessness, poverty, mental health and social isolation.

 For many who come from challenging backgrounds, it is a source of dignity and hope, a place where people can feel safe, valued and important.